familyfriendlymikey/fzi/README.md

 let iteratee = do $1.content

-let sorted_notes = fzi query, array, iteratee
+let sorted_notes = fzi.search query, array, iteratee
 ```

-`fzi.sort` will silently skip any non-string elements.
+`fzi.search` will silently skip any non-string elements.

 ## Differences From fzy.js
 There are some notable differences from `fzy.js`:
 - `fzi` is much faster because of two optimizations:
 	- `fzy.js` instantiates a new array every time `score` is called, which is quite slow. `fzi` instantiates these arrays once per *import*.
 	- `fzy.js` uses 2D arrays to store the scores, while `fzi` uses 1D arrays which are much faster.
-- `fzi` is more convenient since it comes with a sort method which accepts an array and an arbitrary iteratee.
+- `fzi` is more convenient since it comes with a search method which accepts an array and an arbitrary iteratee.
 - `fzi` does not have positions highlighting.
 I'm open to putting it back, but I didn't find it so useful in my apps.
+- `fzi` is written in an awesome language called Imba.